itsdfish/ACTRModels.jl/docs/src/index.md

 # Introduction
 The goal of this package is to provide basic functions and types for building models based on the ACT-R cognitive architecture.
+More documentation to follow.

 # Related Packages